 - Consider whether or not you would like to join the Student Union of the University of Tampere (TAMY).
 Doctoral students can take advantage of a variety of benefits with the TAMY student card.
 The membership fee payment form is provided with your Letter of Acceptance.

 - Activate your Basic User Account (BUA) in accordance with the instructions provided by the Registrar's Office.
 The Basic User Account is your key to the electronic student services, which you will need right from the start.

 - Activate your university e-mail account, and, if needed, redirect your messages to another email.

 - Take part in the orientation events for new doctoral students.

-- If you are only just applying to study at the open university, please see the instructions on the Admissions pages.
+- If you are only just applying to study at the Open University, please see the instructions on the Admissions pages.

 - You will be provided with a confirmation of your right to study.
 The confirmation also indicates the duration of your study right and your student number.
 Keep your student number at hand or commit it to memory as you will need it often during your studies.
-The invoice for the tuition fee will be sent after enrolment.
+The invoice for the tuition fee will be sent after registration.
 Read about the tuition fee invoicing and the cancellation and payment terms..

 - Read about the content and schedules of your studies on the Course Selection pages.
-We will not send a separate invitation to the courses!
+We will not send a separate invitation to the courses.
 You should also view the campus area maps and parking instructions.

-- Activate your basic user account (BUA).
-You will need the account for many study-related services and at the beginning of your studies, so activate it immediately!
+- Activate your Basic User Account (BUA).
+You will need the account for many study-related services and at the beginning of your studies, so activate it immediately.
 The account can be activated at https://salasana/#english.

 - Sign in to Moodle – the most important website for your studies.
 In the initial e-mail or at the beginning of your studies, you will receive instructions on how to access the service.